greggman/vertexshaderart/DEPLOY.md

       IdentityFile ~/.ssh/id_rsa.digitalocean
       User root

-This does two things. #1 it makes me not have to type a password to log into docker nor my droplet on digital ocean. #2 it sets my user name so I can type `ssh vertexshaderart.com` instead of `ssh root@vertexshaderart.com`
+This does two things. #1 it makes me not have to type a password to log my droplet.
+I use use `ssh-add ~/.ssh/id_rsa.digitalocean` once and then it will use my key. #2 it sets my user name so I can type `ssh vertexshaderart.com` instead of `ssh root@vertexshaderart.com`

+### Versions

+There are 4 versions

+1.  **dev**

+    This is the default running on mac/osx/linux out of the current folder with live updating.
+    To run you cd to `vertexshaderart/server/vertexshaderart` and type `./start`.
+    If you edit a file below `vertexshaderart/server/vertexshaderart` it will update live.

+2.  **local**

+    This runs in docker on the local machine.
+Note: Older versions of docker using a VM for the host.
+    In other words you can your Mac, on it was running a VM running linux.
+Inside the VM was running docker and docker containers.

+    The new version of docker mac (not sure about Docker Windows) runs docker on the mac.
+No VM required.
+    One advantage is that the programs running in the containers can access your mac's local filesystem (which parts they can access are specfied in the docker-compose.yml files so no worries).

+3.  **staging**

+    This runs on some remote server named `staging.vertexshaderart.com`

+4.  **live**

+    This runs on `vertexshaderart.com`

 ### Deploy Locally